decred/dcrdocs/docs/glossary.md

 A passphrase that is used to encrypt parts of the wallet.db file; most notably private keys.
 The private keys can not be accessed unless the passphrase is used to decrypt them.

 #### Proof-of-Stake (PoS) voting

 The mechanism by which ticket holders vote to approve blocks confirmed by PoW miners (thus providing a check on PoW miners), earn staking rewards, and vote on consensus rule changes and Politeia proposals.

+#### Proof-of-Work

+The mechanism used by miners to show that they have contributed computational power in order to create a new block.
+Miners will repeatedly create a hash of the block header until they find a hash equal to or below the current difficulty.
+Once shared with the network, this hash can easily be validated, thus demonstrating proof of the miners work.

 #### Protocol rules